linearregression/ecs-playground/README.md

  - If all is working you will see a "runningCount" of 4 and the corresponding load balancer is now serving traffic.

- - Repeat the same for the User
+ - Repeat the same for the User.

- -  User task
+ - User task.

 ```
 {